Epim3dium/ES-2024-1Sem-LETI-GrupoA/README.md

 in this exchange will be highlighted (Magenta color) in new Visuzalizer window.
 ![img_3.png](img_3.png)

-# Additional Note
+# Additional(s) Note(s)
-- The JavaDocs can only be generated with the Maven Dependecy and not by the IDE
+- The JavaDocs can only be generated with the Maven Dependecy and not by the IDE, but they can be seen on the JavaDocs folder.